Terrence Wall

-Terrence Wall (born 1964) is a real estate developer and politician in Madison, Wisconsin, USA.
-Wall founded two real estate companies, T. Wall Properties, LLC, which specialized in office space development and property management, and T. Wall Enterprises, which focuses on developing multi-family apartment complexes.
-In 2010, Wall ran an unsuccessful campaign for United States Senate in Wisconsin, withdrawing from the race before the primary election.
+Terrence Wall (born 1964) is a real estate developer and politician in Madison, Wisconsin.
+Wall founded two real estate companies: T. Wall Properties, LLC, and T. Wall Enterprises.
+In 2010, Wall ran an unsuccessful campaign for Wisconsin Senate, withdrawing from the race before the primary elections.

 Biography

 Early life

-Wall was raised in Madison, Wisconsin.
+Wall was born in 1964 in Elgin, Illinois.
+He was born with contracted aorta.
+He had to undergo three months of treatment.
+He was raised in Madison, Wisconsin.
 He earned the Eagle Scout award from the Boy Scouts of America.
 He graduated from Edgewood High School and attended University of Wisconsin-Madison, graduating in 1987 with a degree in economics.
 He continued at the University of Wisconsin-Madison Business School where he studied under James Graaskamp and obtained a master's degree in real estate appraisal and investment in 1989.

 Business

 In 1989, with his father's help in obtaining and securing loans, Wall founded T. Wall Properties LLC.
 The company maintained one of the largest office space portfolios in Wisconsin for a time.
 Following the real estate crash of 2010, T. Wall Properties' board voted to remove Wall as the CEO of the firm in 2012.
 In 2014, the name of T. Wall Properties LLC was changed to Vanta Commercial Properties and the majority of its portfolio was liquidated.
 After being removed from T. Wall Properties, Wall launched T. Wall Enterprises with a focus on the development of high-end apartment buildings in the Madison area.